cfw-guide/dsi.cfw.guide/docs/es_ES/uninstalling-unlaunch.md

----
-title: Desinstalar Unlaunch
+# Desinstalar Unlaunch
----

 ::: danger

-**¡Instalar o desinstalar Unlaunch puede bloquear totalmente tu consola de manera aleatoria! ¡Fuiste advertido!**
+**Installing or uninstalling Unlaunch may randomly brick your console!
+You have been warned!**

 :::

-**ADVERTENCIA:** Desinstalar Unlaunch puede bloquear totalmente tu consola.
+**WARNING:** An uninstall of Unlaunch may brick your Nintendo DSi.
 Aquí hay algunos casos por los que podrías querer desinstalar Unlaunch, junto con soluciones que no lo requerirían.

-- **El fondo de Unlaunch da miedo:** [Reinstala Unlaunch](installing-unlaunch.html) siguiendo las nuevas instrucciones.
+- **The Unlaunch Background is scary:** [Reinstall Unlaunch](installing-unlaunch.html) using the new instructions.
 Ahora hay instrucciones para cambiar el fondo
-- **Tengo problemas con Unlaunch o con mi consola después de instalarlo:** La [página de solución de problemas](troubleshooting.html#unlaunch) puede tener la solución a muchos de los problemas que podrías estar experimentando.
+- **I'm having an issue with Unlaunch or my console after installing it:** The [Troubleshooting](troubleshooting.html#unlaunch) page will explain how to fix many issues you may have

 ::: warning